ogait001/academic-profile/_posts/2026-05-10-alpha-and-omega.md

 ---

 ## IV.
-What Infinite Expansion Cannot Sustain
+What infinite expansion cannot sustain

 Follow the logic of infinite linear expansion to its terminus.